jamesmacwhite/ipset-netgear-r7000-dd-wrt/README.md

 ### xt_set.ko kernel module

-In order for ipset and iptables to work together the `xt_set.ko` kernel module is needed.
+In order for iptables to work with ipset the `xt_set.ko` kernel module is needed.
 This will not be present in any DD-WRT build currently.
 This is compiled using the DD-WRT kernel sources and matches the latest firmware kernel branch of the R7000 (currently `linux-4.4`).

 Getting the right kernel source and toolchain is important when building modules, otherwise when attempting to load them you may kernel panic and crash your router.
 Likewise, you cannot simply use a module compiled on the 3.10 kernel compared to the 4.4.x kernel and vice versa, you'll also likely crash your router upon attempting to load the module.
 This project includes the required kernel for both `linux-3.10` and `linux-4.4` builds.